 Thanks to the help of the plugins covered in this article, you won’t need to turn to another content management system or script to add forums to your site.
 Instead, you can use the same CMS that you know and love, WordPress.

-Best Forum WordPress Plugins
+Best Forum WordPress Plugins for 2021

 Let’s take a look at the best WordPress forum plugin options to help you quickly setup a forum and build a community.

 |Plugin||Free Version||Premium Version Starting Price||Why It Stands Out|

 |2.
 BuddyPress||Yes||N/A||Created by WordPress, social networking features|

 |4.
 Sabai Discuss||No||$24||Question and answer functionality|

 |5.
 DW Question and Answer Pro||Not Updated||$39||Question and answer functionality|